Ash Williams: Other appearances

 Shortly before the upcoming 2016 United States presidential election and the launch of the second season of Ash vs. Evil Dead, Starz and Bruce Campbell, as Ash Williams, recorded an "Ash4President" bid for presidency in 2016, complete with its own website for the faux campaign, promising to "Make America groovy again".

 Ash appears non-canonically in the pornographic parody film Evil Head from 2012; in the parody, he is portrayed by Tommy Pistol, who won the 'Best Actor' award for the role at the 2014 AVN Award Show.

 The character was featured at Halloween Horror Nights in 2009 and 2017, the latter at both the Florida and Hollywood events.

-Ash Williams is one of many action heroes parodied in Broforce as a playable character called Ash Brolliams.
-As a playable character, he fights with a gun that launches bullets in three different waves.
-His melee attack and special is where he slices and dices his enemies with his chainsaw hand.
+Ash (portrayed by Donal Thoms-Cappello) appeared through pre-recorded video scenes at Hourglass Escapes' The Official Evil Dead 2 Escape Room in Seattle, Washington beginning in 2019.
+As of 2024, this marks the first and only instance of Ash being portrayed by an actor other than Bruce Campbell for an officially licensed live-action filmed Evil Dead production.